Allied Control Council

 The council was convened to determine several plans for postwar Europe, including how to change borders and transfer populations in Central Europe.
 As the four powers had joined themselves into a condominium asserting supreme power in Germany, the Allied Control Council was constituted the sole legal sovereign authority for Germany as a whole, replacing the civil government of Germany under the Nazi Party.
 In 1948, the Soviets withdrew from the ACC due to its conflict with the western Allies, who then established the Allied High Commission.
-In 1949, two German states (West and East Germany) were founded and, along with the state of Austria, were granted sovereignty in 1955.
+In 1949, two German states (West and East Germany) were founded.